-1 Equal to two times the sum of (a) the NEO's 2020 base salary and (b) the average annual cash incentives paid to the NEO over the prior three years.

-2 Equal to the estimated cost of providing each NEO and his dependents medical, dental, vision, disability, and life insurance coverage for 24 months, plus the estimated cost of providing each NEO tax and financial planning advisory services for 24 months.

-- 3 For stock options, equal to the aggregate amount of the differences between the exercise prices of each NEO's accelerated "in-the-money" stock options and the closing sales price per share of the Company's common stock on the Nasdaq Global Select Market on December 31, 2020 of \$483.11.
+- 1 Equal to two times the sum of (a) the NEO's 2020 base salary and (b) the average annual cash incentives paid to the NEO over the prior three years. - 2 Equal to the estimated cost of providing each NEO and his dependents medical, dental, vision, disability, and life insurance coverage for 24 months, plus the estimated cost of providing each NEO tax and financial planning advisory services for 24 months. - 3 For stock options, equal to the aggregate amount of the differences between the exercise prices of each NEO's accelerated "in-the-money" stock options and the closing sales price per share of the Company's common stock on the Nasdaq Global Select Market on December 31, 2020 of \$483.11.
 In the case of Messrs.
 Landry and Van Plew and Dr. Murphy, the amounts also include the value as of December 31, 2020 of accelerated RSAs.
 In the case of Dr. Yancopoulos, the amount includes the value of 25,155 outstanding PSUs from his 2019 grant that would have been earned had a vesting determination been made on December 31, 2020 in respect of performance for the period from the date of grant to December 31, 2020.
-None of Dr. Yancopoulos's outstanding PSUs from his 2020 grant would have been earned had a vesting determination been made on December 31, 2020 in respect of performance for the period from the date of grant to December 31, 2020 in respect of performance for the period from the date of December 31, 2020 in respect of performance for the period from the date of December 31, 2020 in respect of performance for the period from the date of December 31, 2020 in respect of performance for the period from the date of grant to December 31, 2020. - 4 We have determined (using the assumptions outlined in footnote 5) that all of the NEOs listed in the table above would have been under their applicable "golden parachute" safe harbor limits and not subject to any cutbacks or excise taxes if terminated on December 31, 2020. - For purposes of these calculations, (i) we used base salaries as of December 31, 2020 and annual cash incentives paid to the NEOs for performance in 2017, 2018, and 2019, respectively; (ii) we assumed that each NEO received his annual cash incentive that was earned in 2020 and paid in 2021 (described in the Summary Compensation Table above); (iii) we took into consideration, for purposes of determining whether each NEO was subject to a reduction under the terms of the change in control severance plan, the fact that each NEO's equity awards may vest in full or in part following a change in control (parachute payments for time vesting stock options and restricted stock were valued using Internal Revenue Code Treas.
+None of Dr. Yancopoulos's outstanding PSUs from his 2020 grant would have been earned had a vesting determination been made on December 31, 2020 in respect of performance for the period from the date of grant to December 31, 2020. - 4 We have determined (using the assumptions outlined in footnote 5) that all of the NEOs listed in the table above would have been under their applicable "golden parachute" safe harbor limits and not subject to any cutbacks or excise taxes if terminated on December 31, 2020. - 5 For purposes of these calculations, (i) we used base salaries as of December 31, 2020 and annual cash incentives paid to the NEOs for performance in 2017, 2018, and 2019, respectively; (iii) we assumed that each NEO received his annual cash incentive that was earned in 2020 and paid in 2021 (described in the Summary Compensation Table above); (iii) we took into consideration, for purposes of determining whether each NEO was subject to a reduction under the terms of the change in control severance plan, the fact that each NEO's equity awards may vest in full or in part following a change in control (parachute payments for time vesting stock options and restricted stock were valued using Internal Revenue Code Treas.
 Reg.
-Section 1.28G-1 Q&A 24(c)); (iv) we assumed a 6.4% annual increase in medical premiums, 4% annual increase in dental and vision premiums, and no increase in disability or life insurance premiums or employer cost of tax and financial planning advisory services for 2021 and 2022; (v) we assumed that the medical insurance benefits received in 2021 and 2022 would be taxable and that the NEOs would be eligible for a tax gross-up for these benefits under the terms of the change in control severance plan provides for restrictive covenants, including a one-year covenant prohibiting the solicitation of company employees, no specific value has been ascribed to these covenants for purposes of assessing excise tax liabilities and potential cutbacks; and (vii) although certain payments to the NEOs would be subject to potential delays upon separation of service under Section 409A of the Internal Revenue Code, we did not attempt to determine which, if any, payments would be delayed or revise the values to reflect any such delay.
+Section 1.28G-1 Q&A 24(c)); (iv) we assumed a 6.4% annual increase in medical premiums, 4% annual increase in dental and vision premiums, and no increase in disability or life insurance premiums or employer cost of tax and financial planning advisory services for 2021 and 2022; (v) we assumed that the medical insurance benefits received in 2021 and 2022 would be taxable and that the NEOs would be eligible for a tax gross-up for these benefits under the terms of the change in control severance plan; (vi) although the change in control severance plan provides for restrictive covenants, including a one-year covenant prohibiting the solicitation of company employees, no specific value has been ascribed to these covenants for purposes of assessing excise tax liabilities and potential cutbacks; and (vii) although certain payments to the NEOs would be subject to potential delays upon separation of service under Section 409A of the Internal Revenue Code, we did not attempt to determine which, if any, payments would be delayed or revise the values to reflect any such delay.